 The experiment process using the EI-based policy is illustrated in Fig.~\ref{Figure5}.
-One can find that BO is able to locate the maximum value of the underlying function successfully but in that process the EI-based policy fails to approximate the right half of the functional space.
-Such outcome is much expected considering the design of the EI acquisition function itself.
-If one looks at the construction of Eq. \eqref{eq:EI}, we notice that potential improvement ($\Delta _{n}$) of the candidate locations are weighted by their respective variances.
+One can find that BO is able to locate the maximum value of the underlying function successfully but in that process, the EI-based policy fails to approximate the right half of the functional space.
+Such an outcome is much expected considering the design of the EI acquisition function itself.
+If one looks at the construction of Equation \eqref{eq:EI}, we notice that potential improvement ($\Delta _{n}$) of the candidate locations are weighted by their respective variances.
 Moreover, the cdf of the variance-corrected improvements is multiplied by the actual improvement to form the exploitation component, while the corresponding pdf is multiplied by the variance of the candidate location to form the exploration component.
-As such, the first component of Eq. \eqref{eq:EI} often overweighs the second component, so much so that unless the improvement is very minimum in regions with low variability, the EI-based policy hesitates to move towards a high reward, high variability region.
+As such, the first component of Equation \eqref{eq:EI} often overweighs the second component, so much so that unless the improvement is very minimum in regions with low variability, EI hesitates to move towards a high-reward-high-variability region.

 In summary, the EI-based policy is in favor of locations that provide a small improvement with more certainty (low $\sigma_{*}(\boldsymbol{x}$)) over a bigger improvement with less certainty (high $\sigma_{*}(\boldsymbol{x}$)).
 Such policy tends to over-exploit local peaks and could be trapped in local optima.
-If we look at iteration 12 of using the EI-based policy, we find that the artificial experimenter is stuck to the neighborhood of the left peak.
-In order for the EI-based policy to explore the right peak, it could take many more samples.
+If we look at iteration 12 in the EI policy, we find that the sequential algorithm is stuck to the neighborhood of the left peak.
+In order for the EI policy to explore the right peak, it could take many more samples.

-Of course one may argue that the objective of the EI-based policy is not to fully explore a design space or a response surface.
-Rather it is to hone in on the optima rapidly.
-We agree that for that purpose, the EI-based policy is doing a fair job.
-In the meanwhile, we also want to stress that importance of fully characterizing response surfaces or design spaces, which is a well-established need shared across multiple discipliners such as biological systems~\citep{lovell:2011}, energy field~\citep{makela:2017}, or machining process~\citep{habib:2009}.
+One may argue that the objective of the EI-based policy is not to fully explore a design space or a response surface.
+Rather it is to hone in on optima rapidly.
+We agree that the EI-based policy is doing a fair job for honing in the optima.
+But we want to stress the importance of characterizing response surfaces or design spaces, a well-established need shared across multiple disciplines such as biological systems~\cite{lovell:2011}, energy field~\cite{makela:2017}, or machining process~\cite{habib:2009}.
 We hope to convey the message that the surprise-reacting policy provides a better alternative than the EO-based policy.